Skeleton Technologies: Technology

-Skeleton’s SkelCap supercapacitor series provides up to four times higher power density as well as lower equivalent series resistance when compared to other supercapacitor cells, leading to improved application lifetime.
-They have a long lifetime of over 1 million charge cycles or 15+ years and near-total efficiency in temperatures ranging from -40 to 65 degrees Celsius.
+Skeleton's SkelCap supercapacitor series provides up to four times higher power density as well as lower equivalent series resistance when compared to other supercapacitor cells, leading to improved application lifetime.
+They have a long lifetime of over 1 million charge cycles or 15+ years and near-total efficiency in temperatures ranging from −40 to 65 degrees Celsius.

 Financing

-Skeleton Technologies has secured funding from a variety of sources in their 13-year history, including:
+Skeleton Technologies has secured funding from a variety of sources including: